PalavaNet/ARTCAM-SWIR-Matlab-Interface/README.md

 ## Notes on the Artray Samples

 - The code samples that are on the website are pretty decent.
 I'd recommend using the **C#** ones.
-  - If you would really rather not, then look at [this documentation](/Documentation/ARTCCM-SDK-MANUAL-TNIR-V1300_EN.pdf)
+  - If you would really rather use C then look at [this documentation](/Documentation/ARTCCM-SDK-MANUAL-TNIR-V1300_EN.pdf)
 - C# is one of the **.NET** languages, a bunch of languages Microsoft uses, for developing on Windows systems.
 - These samples use **WinForms**
 - To run the samples, you need to copy the appropriate dll from the [SDK](/SDK) folder in the repo.